 32. Pretend That Your Crush Is Gone

 Just pretend they’re dead to you now.
 That’s an excellent way to forget them because out of sight, out of mind, you know what I’m saying?
-It might be more challenging if this is like, say you go to school, the person you’re sitting next to them.
+It might be more challenging if this is like, say, you go to school, the person you’re sitting next to them.

-It’s a bit harder but stay away from it with social media and all that.
+It’s a bit harder, but stay away from it with social media and all that.
 Or on the other hand, you can binge on this person and pay attention to them a lot.
 That’ll make you sick of them.

 33. Find Another Crush

 Surprisingly, you can get another crush because I have found that I can only have one at a time.
-So, if there’s one person that I have a terrible crush on, the best way to get out to stop crushing on them is to find someone else, maybe someone better.
+So, if there’s one person I have a terrible crush on, the best way to get out to stop crushing on them is to find someone else, maybe someone better.

 Why do I care so much about this person?
 I have looked back on my life at some of the people I’ve had crushes on, and I’m like, why?
 I was so focused on one person.
 It was embarrassing.

-34. Make Confession With Your Crush
+34. Make a Confession With Your Crush

 You get it over with it.
-If you have a crush on someone, you either need to be like, no, it’s not going to work, move on, or yeah, let me see if I can ask this person out.
+If you have a crush on someone, you either need to be like, no, it’s not going to work, move on, or Yeah, let me see if I can ask this person out.
 It’s one or the other.
 There’s no point in crushing on someone forever.
 It takes some courage.
 It’s complicated.
 I’m not saying it’s easy, but it’s much better to live in a world where you’re not embarrassed about that.

 35. Think About Your Crush’s Perspective